 - A Public Service Announcement for Food Stamps had an old woman with her cat in the kitchen.
 She opens a can of cat food, puts it on a plate, then instead of putting it on the floor for the cat, she puts it on the kitchen table for herself.

-- Inverted in an early episode of Pokémon.
-Brock shows the gang the food he developed for Pokemon.
+- In an early episode of Pokémon, Brock shows the gang the food he developed for Pokémon.
 The Cloudcuckoolander scientist who's joined them for the episode tries it (not accidentally, this is after Brock's shown it to the group) and says he likes it, but every other non-Pokemon character finds it disgusting.

 - In the beginning of A Far Off Place Harry mistakes the cat food for pate.
 When he finds out what he ate, he is so embarrassed he takes another bite.